requindelanight/requindelanight/README.md

 <div align="center">

 👋 Good morning \!
 I am a computer science student.
-I plan to add my little projects for the year!
+I plan to add my little projects for the year !

 💬 To discuss or ask me questions, click <a href="https://github.com/requindelanight/requindelanight/discussions/">here</a> !